 Mr. Lehninger was Music Advisor of The Orchestra of the Americas for the 2007-08 season.
 In summer of 2008, he toured with the orchestra in South America, conducting concerts in Argentina, Brazil, and Uruguay.
 He has led all of the top orchestras in Brazil, and served as Associate Conductor of the Minas Gerais Philharmonic Orchestra, where he returns regularly as guest conductor.

 Chosen by Kurt Masur in 2008, Mr. Lehninger was awarded the First Felix Mendelssohn-Bartholdy Scholarship sponsored by the American Friends of the Mendelssohn Foundation.
 He was Maestro Masur’s assistant with the Orchestre National de France (during their residency at the Musikverein in Vienna), Gewandhaus Orchestra in Leipzig, and the New York Philharmonic.
 In 2011, he participated in the Bruno Walter National Conductor Preview, organized by the League of American Orchestras, conducting the Louisiana Philharmonic, and debuted with the National Symphony Orchestra at the Kennedy Center as part of the National Conducting Institute in 2007.

 Before dedicating his career to conducting, Mr. Lehninger studied violin and piano.
-He holds a Master's degree the Conductors Institute at New York's Bard College, he studied conducting under Harold Farberman and composition with Laurence Wallach.
-His mentors also include Kurt Masur, Leonard Slatkin and Roberto Tibiriçá.
+He holds a Master's degree from the Conductors Institute at New York's Bard College, where he studied conducting under Harold Farberman and composition with Laurence Wallach.
+His mentors also include Kurt Masur, Leonard Slatkin, and Roberto Tibiriçá.
 A dual citizen of Brazil and Germany, Marcelo Goulart Lehninger is the son of pianist Sônia Goulart and violinist Erich Lehninger.